Energy procurement.

 -

-A flexible contract lets you buy energy in stages, taking advantage of price dips.
+A flexible energy contract lets you buy energy in stages, taking advantage of price dips.
 It can save you money when the market drops, but if prices rise, your costs go up too.
 This approach suits businesses that are comfortable managing risk.

 -